 Coin mining malware

 Coin Miner virus mine cryptocurrencies using your hardware – in particular, Monero and DarkCoin.
-Coin miner viruses compromise the graphics card of your computer in order to improve the speed of mining algorithms.
-There are no known coins that are mined by coin miners.
-The problem with using coin miners is that most of them are very slow – sometimes they use up to 80% percent of your computer’s resources – and also put it at risk of overheating.
+Coin miner viruses compromise your computer’s graphics card to improve the speed of mining algorithms.
+There are no known coins that coin miners mine.
+The problem with using coin miners is that they are very slow – sometimes they use up to 80% percent of your computer’s resources – and also risk overheating.

 How to prevent computer virus injection?